-- Home visits for children entering Nursery: The child can meet the teaching staff member in their own environment where he/she feels more confident.
-The parents have the opportunity to give information on a 1:1 basis in a confidential setting. - Visits from pre-school settings for children entering Reception: Children, along with their key worker from their pre-school settings, visit the Reception base enabling them to begin to build relationships with adults and other children.
-It also gives staff an opportunity to hold informal discussions with the key workers - Baseline observations - Pre-entry data - Learning Journey (Nursery and Reception) - Mathematics, Literacy and Phonics books (Reception) - Phonics assessment (Undertaken by the reading leader) - On-going assessment, based on: - Observations look, listen and note - Case studies - Discussions with children, parents/carers and other adults such as wrap around care providers - Children's books and folders - Photographic, video evidence and text based observations - Parents/carers contributions to the Learning Journeys
+- Home visits for children entering Nursery and Reception: The child can meet the teaching staff member in their own environment where he/she feels more confident.
+The parents have the opportunity to give information on a 1:1 basis in a confidential setting.
+Home visits for children who did not attend Dosthill Primary Academy Nursery will be offered when the child enters into Reception. - Visits to pre-school settings for children entering Reception: Stay and Play sessions for parents and children entering Nursery and Reception - Baseline observations - Pre-entry data - Learning Journey (Nursery and Reception) - Tapestry online Learning Journal: - Enables parents to view their child's learning and progress against the EYFS Curriculum Development Matters Statements through out the year, and contribute towards their learning journey. - Mathematics, Literacy and Phonics books (Reception) - Phonics assessment (Undertaken by the class teacher ) - On-going assessment, based on: - Observations look, listen and note - Case studies - Discussions with children, parents/carers and other adults such as wrap around care providers - Children's books and folders - Photographic, video evidence and text based observations - Parents/carers contributions to the Learning Journeys